 Available Direct Student Loans

 The DIRECT Parent/Graduate/Professional PLUS Loan is a loan for the parents of undergraduate students as well as graduate/professional students that have no financial need remaining.
-For loans disbursed on or after July 1, 2020 the interest rate is fixed at 5.30 percent for Direct PLUS loans.
-There is currently a fee of 4.236 percent and 4.228 percent after October 1 of the loan deducted proportionately each time a loan disbursement is made.
+For loans disbursed on or after July 1, 2023 the interest rate is fixed at 8.05 percent for Direct PLUS loans.
+There is currently a fee of 4.228 percent of the loan deducted proportionately each time a loan disbursement is made.
 The PLUS loan goes into repayment 60 days after the loan is fully disbursed.
 The amount of Parent PLUS loan that a parent is eligible for is based on the students cost of attendance as well as any additional aid they may be receiving.

 Alternative/Private Education Loans